 After the break, Joshua took the reins and I sat in the sled.
 Sitting in the sled is not as fun as driving, but it was still an exciting ride even though you’re staring at 8 dog butts for most of the ride.
 Sitting on the sled, you get a better look at the dog’s muscles.
 The dog that’s closest to the sled is the strongest dog of the pack.
 As each paw graces the snow, muscles ripple through their legs and along their bodies.
 As much as the lead dog loves to guide, the back dog loves to pull.
 There is one thing on this dog’s mind and it is go, go, go!

 Dog sledding was a thrilling ride and one of the coolest experiences of my life.
 I got a kick out of getting to know the dogs and their personalities.
 Each dog was completely different and had different responses to my commands.
 Whenever I take a snow vacation, I look to see if there are dog sledding options.
 If you find yourself in Quebec, Canada, check out Tremblant Dog Sledding.
 The company loves their dogs and the dogs love pulling sleds.

-Check out these travel stories:
+Check out these other Mont Tremblant stories:

 Safely Visiting Cooperstown was the Vacation I needed

 Unplugging in a Luxury Treehouse at The Mohicans

 Taking My Kids on a Royal Caribbean Cruise for Self-Care